 In the beginning, I reeled and struggled to catch my balance as routines, plans and desires changed, but in time, life evened out.
 Adaptation to this new relationship dynamic was required for both sides.
 And the warranted decision to prioritize a spouse over a friend is a huge contributing factor to the chasm that has opened up between those who are married and those who aren’t.

-The “Getting married at 22 sounds a lot like leaving the party at 9 p.m.” meme was funny at first, but the heart behind it is far from kind.
+The “Getting married young sounds a lot like leaving the party at 9 p.m.” meme was funny at first, but the heart behind it is far from kind.
 The message is, “Marriage is a decision that will make you boring, tired and less fun to be around.”

 Again, I’m not married, but even I can tell you this isn’t the case.
 Being married young doesn’t make you boring any more than being single makes you reckless.
 The stigma attached to both lifestyles are ones that exist on a spectrum, and both sides have been represented by their extremes.